 \subsubsection{Extension of the transfer operator to distributions}

 In \cite[Sec.3.1]{faure_arnoldi_tobias_13} it is explained how the transfer operator $\mathcal{L}$, initially defined on smooth functions $C_{0}^{\infty}\left(I\right)$, can be extended to the space of distributions.
 For completeness we recall this construction.
-We first introduce a cut-off function $\chi\in C_{0}^{\infty}\left(K_{a}\right)$ such that $0<\chi\left(x\right)$ for $x\in\mbox{Int}\left(K_{a}\right)$ where $a\in\mathbb{N}$ and $K_{a}$ is defined in (\ref{eq:def_Kn}).
+We first introduce a cut-off function $\chi\in C_{0}^{\infty}\left(K_{a}\right)$ such that $0<\chi\left(x\right)$ for $x\in\mbox{Int}\left(K_{a}\right)$ where $a\in\mathbb{N}$ and $K_{a}$ is defined in (\ref{eq:def_Kn}) and $\chi\left(x\right)=0$ for $x\in\partial K_{a}$.
 Let us remark that in the proof of Lemma \ref{lem:Separation-of-xw_zetaw}, we will need to fix the value of $a$ according to (\ref{eq:Ka_w}).
 We denote $\hat{\chi}$ the multiplication operator by the function $\chi$.
-We define\footnote{The conjugation by $\chi$ is necessary to extend the operators to distributions and thus, later in Section \ref{sub:Escape-function}, to Sobolev spaces.
-The spectral properties are, however, independent of the choice of $\chi$(c.f.
-Theorem \ref{thm:main_result}).}
+We define\footnote{The conjugation by $\chi$ is necessary to extend the operators to distributions and thus, later in Section \ref{subsec:Escape-function}, to Sobolev spaces.
+This is due to the fact that the dynamics is ``open''.
+The spectral properties are, however, independent of the choice of $\chi$ (cf. Theorem \ref{thm:main_result}).}